IMP1/mir-obsidian/Mir/fauna/Delver.md

 ## Societies
 Delvers have no expectations of privacy.
 They have incredible hearing and their tunnels by necessity have few-to-no blockages such as doors.

+Because they hear through their skin, they will normally not wear clothes, especially when around only other Delvers, and so have no taboos regarding nudity, being comfortable being naked.

 ### Games
+#### Skoroh ??
+(Tunnel and Find)

 %% Game like hide-and-seek, but the delver that's 'it' has to cover themself with a woven branch/vine thing with dried leaves to cover their skin and rustle about so they can't hear. then the other delvers will dig around and the person who's 'it' has to find them. it's called something like my-tunnel your-tunnel, except its name will be Hohrintoh, obvs. %%

 ### Civilisation
 Delvers typically belong to a cave-system group.
 As such, they have little need to dig, and so only the more traditional, or esoteric characters tend to still dig as a primary mode of getting around underground.

+They work with tools, and their smiths will wear protective clothing to protect them from the heat and the sounds.

 ## Tunnels
 Early Delver tunnels were dug by hand, and so followed unpredictable layouts, following the more easily dug earth underground.
 Later on, tools were used, which allowed for more expansive tunnel systems.